idolpx/meatloaf/README.md

 ```

 ```
-Copy platform.ini.sample to platform.ini
+Copy platformio.ini.sample to platform.ini
 ```

 ```
-Edit platform.ini to match your system
+Edit platformio.ini to match your system
 ```

 ```